-Customers may have the following items, but must declare them to TSA at the security checkpoint if the items are not contained in a clear transparent resealable 1 quart (1 liter) size plastic bag and/or the size of the containers exceed travel size (3.4 oz / 100 ml):
+Customers may have the following items, but must declare them to TSA at the security checkpoint if the items are not contained in a clear transparent resealable one-quart (one-liter) sized plastic bag and/or the size of the containers exceed travel size (3.4 oz/100 ml):

 Customers may be subjected to a secondary screening if they enter the screening checkpoint with liquids, gels, and aerosols on their person or in their carry-on bag.

 For TSA information on 3-1-1 Directive, click here.

 When carrying formula, breast milk, or juice through the checkpoint, customers will be inspected; however, the customer or their baby or toddler will not be asked to test or taste breast milk, formula, or juice.
 The TSA Security Officers may test liquid exemptions (exempt items more than 3.4 ounces/100 ml) for explosives.

 When traveling with a child, in the absence of suspicious activity or items, greater than 3.4 ounces of baby formula, breast milk, or juice are permitted through the security checkpoint in reasonable quantities for the duration of the customer's itinerary, if the customer performs the following: